Spacial/awesome-csirt/README.md

   - [Atomic Threat Coverage](https://github.com/atc-project/atomic-threat-coverage): Actionable analytics designed to combat threats based on MITRE's ATT&CK.
   - [atomic-red-team](https://github.com/redcanaryco/atomic-red-team): Small and highly portable detection tests based on MITRE's ATT&CK.
   - [Welcome to Stealthbits Attack Catalog](https://attack.stealthbits.com/): Adversary techniques for credential theft and data compromise.
+  - [Splunk Attack Range](https://github.com/splunk/attack_range): A tool that allows you to create vulnerable instrumented local or cloud environments to simulate attacks against and collect the data into Splunk.
+  - [attack-scripts](https://github.com/mitre-attack/attack-scripts/): Scripts and a (future) library to improve users' interactions with the ATT&CK content.
 - [DeTTECT](https://github.com/rabobank-cdc/DeTTECT): Detect Tactics, Techniques & Combat Threats
 - [Awesome Honeypots](https://github.com/paralax/awesome-honeypots): A curated list of awesome honeypots, plus related components and much more, divided into categories such as Web, services, and others, with a focus on free and open source projects.
 - [Blue Team Fundamentals](https://securitybytes.io/blue-team-fundamentals-4ee226368b7b)